harto/hey-stu.art/src/_posts/2016-04-02-node-js-circular-deps.md

  1. You can often get reasonable results quickly using a naive solution.
 This dependency "parser" simply greps sources for `require()` calls, which isn't perfect, but is simple and was very quick to implement.
  2. `tsort` is a good example of the [Unix Philosophy][unix-philosophy].
-It's easy to plug programs like that together, even beyond their original use.
+It's easy to plumb such programs together, using them for things their creators hadn't envisaged.
 I wish more utility authors embraced this philosophy :-)

  [circular-deps]: http://selfcontained.us/2012/05/08/node-js-circular-dependencies/